How to take brilliant beach photos: 16 easy tips

 Take photos of vegetation and animals

 Palm tree photos with the beach in the background always look amazing.
 Then there’s the animal shots.
-Seals, dolphins, whales, penguins and seagulls are often spotted along Cape Town’s shore line.
-I love nature and capturing a photo of marine wildlife or vegetation adds to my good beach memories.
+Seals, dolphins, whales, penguins, and seagulls are often spotted along Cape Town’s shoreline.
+I love nature, and capturing a photo of marine wildlife or vegetation adds to my good beach memories.

 Seagull at Sepoint